skydoves/PowerSpinner/README.md

 }
 ```

-And we can linsten about selected information.
+And we can listen to the selected item's information.

 ```kotlin
 spinnerView.setOnSpinnerItemSelectedListener<MySpinnerItem> { index, item ->  toast(item.text) }